-Scribendi is a fast-growing Canadian based company, which employs both freelance and in-house proofreaders and editors from all over the world.
+Scribendi is a fast-growing Canadian based company, which employs both freelance and in-house proofreaders and editors globally.

-You are always welcome to apply for a freelance proofreading position at Scribendi as an independent contractor even if you’re searching for entry-level proofreading jobs online, as long as you:
+You’re welcome to apply for a freelance proofreading position at Scribendi as an independent contractor.
+Even if you’re a newbie searching for entry-level proof reader jobs online, as long as you:

 - are a native English speaker

-- have a university degree in a relevant field
+- hold a university degree in a relevant field

 - have at least three years of experience in editing, writing or language teaching